hadrienj/StaircaseJS/readme.md

 # To do

 - update doc with example for the `lock` methods
-- fix 1-up n-down for `add` operation....
+- fix x-up y-down for `add` operation....